AtomMaterialUI/material-theme-docs/docs/configuration/project-view-settings.md

 ----
 ### Custom tree indent

-These feature is only available for premium users.
+This feature is only available for premium users.
 {:class='card-panel warn'}

 Another tree views' feature is the ability to customize the indentation of the items.
 This might be useful for projects that have a lot of nesting levels and do not want unnecessary scrolling.

 You can customize the left and right indent at ease, though recommended values vary between 4 and 10.